-Commission on Accreditation of Allied Health Education Programs 9355 113th Street North, Suite 7709 Seminole, FL 33775 Telephone: 727-210-2350 Fax: 727-210-2354 www.caahep.org
+Commission on Accreditation of Allied Health Education Programs 9355 113th Street North, Suite 7709 Seminole, FL 33775 www.coaemsp.org

-To contact CoAEMSP: 8301 Lakeview Parkway Suite 111-312 Rowlett, TX 75088 Telephone: 214-703-8445 Fax: 214-703-8992 www.coaemsp.org
+To contact CoAEMSP: 8301 Lakeview Parkway Suite 111-312 Rowlett, TX 75088

 Admission to the EMS program is competitive, and the number of students is limited by the number of faculty and clinical facilities available.
-Preference will be given to graduates/ students of Northwest-Shoals Community College EMT and AEMT Programs.
+Preference will be given to graduates/ students of Northwest Shoals Community College EMT and AEMT Programs.
 Applicants will be notified by the EMS office of acceptance into the EMS program.
 The College reserves the right to adjust requirements or use additional criteria to determine admission.